Getaway (TV series): Awards

-Getaway won a People's Choice Award in 1994 and an Australian Tourism Award for Excellence in the Media in 1995.
+Getaway won an Australian Tourism Award for Excellence in the Media in 1995.

 Getaway has also been nominated for the Most Popular Lifestyle Program Logie Award at the Logie Awards of 2003, 2004 and 2005, each time being beaten by Backyard Blitz.
 It was also nominated at the Logie Awards of 1999 and nominated as the Favourite Lifestyle Program at the Australian People Choice Awards of 1999.

 "Seven Wonders of the World"

-In an episode broadcast in 2007, Getaway viewers were asked to choose a new Seven Wonders of the World based on several destinations which had been pre-selected by the show's producers.
+In an episode broadcast in May 2006, Getaway viewers were asked to choose a new Seven Wonders of the World based on several destinations which had been pre-selected by the show's producers.

 The destinations were (winners are shown in bold):